cldf-datasets/bowernpnygeo/NOTES.md

 - **Matching features to Glottolog languoids**: The features (aka polygons) in the source GeoJSON are matched to the "nearest" Glottolog languoid in terms of the Glottolog classification.
-Thus, if not identical match can be found, varieties are matched to their parent language in Glottolog, and languages which are not attested in Glottolog, but the genealogy of which is known are matched to the closest sub-group in Glottolog.
+Thus, if no identical match can be found, varieties are matched to their parent language in Glottolog, and languages which are not attested in Glottolog, but the genealogy of which is known are matched to the closest sub-group in Glottolog.
 The matching was done based on languoid name, genealogy and location and is recorded at [etc/languages.csv](etc/languages.csv).